 If you get a stop sign or red light ticket in Utah, you’ll likely be looking at having to pay a fine and demerit points being assessed to your driving record.
+(Though you may have other options for dealing with a traffic citation that don't involve fines and points.)
 This article gives an overview of what the law prohibits and some of the consequences of a stop sign or red light violation.

 Motorists approaching a stop sign or a signal exhibiting a red light (solid or flashing) must come to a complete stop prior to the nearest of entering the crosswalk, reaching a clearly marked stop line, or entering the intersection itself.